-Find new contacts - this way you'll create a persona-based campaign.
+Find new contacts - this way you'll create an All-in-one campaign.
 Using this option you’ll specify your target, generate prospects from our database, and schedule a flow of communication to be sent from one or more of your email addresses or, alternatively, export those contacts to a CSV file;

 Use my own contacts - this way you'll create an import campaign, which allows you to use our email automation system for the prospects that you already have from other sources.

-The most common choice here is the Persona-based campaign.
+The most common choice here is the All-in-one campaign.
 Once you choose this option, you'll be able to go through the following steps:

 Define your target companies by using various detailed criteria, or searching for specific companies.

 If you are looking for a specific company, you need to enter their domain, and then your can define the headquarters or office location.